enkidevs/curriculum/General/Networking/http-request.md

 ### Request line

 The request line contains the **HTTP method** (verb), followed by the **resource URL** and the **protocol version**.
-Every component must be separated by a *space character* and the line should end in *CRLF* (new line).
+Every component must be separated by a *space character* and the line should end in *CRLF* (Carriage Return + Line Feed) characters, generating a new line.

 The *HTTP methods* can be either one of: `GET`, `POST`, `DELETE`, `HEAD` etc. Only one method per request is allowed.
 More on these in a future workout.

-The *resource URL* is the path on the server which the request is supposed to target.
+The *resource URI* is the path on the server which the request is supposed to target.
 If a user clicks on the `Contact` page on your website, the browser would be likely to make a request to fetch the `/contact` page on the server.

 Keep in mind that this is *not necessarily an absolute URL*[1]: in this case, the address of the server (e.g. `www.myAwsomeWebsite.com`) has to be specified in the `Host` field of the header.